Edited by Michael Leitner.

 The agile learning approach’s central claims advocate the individualisation of learning offerings to meet real learning demand.
 This should be considered to be more important than processes, tools, certificates and tests.
 In addition, the embracing of change, rather than sticking to pre-defined plans, should be centrestage.

-Mentus offers - amongst a broad range of services - training and consulting services in agile transformation and learning.
-They are well-known for the Agile Learning Coach- qualifications.
+Mentus offers - amongst a broad range of services - training and consulting services in agile organisation and transformation.

 Learn Tomorrow is an eLearning technology provider. cBook is an integrated Learning Experience Platform (LXP) aiming to create digital learning experiences with impact.
 Tailored to the needs of businesses, academies & trainers.